anthonysharpy/nanofill/readme.md

 - Avoidance of branches to avoid mispredictions, with optimised branch ordering where they must exist.
 - Performance-guided optimisation (PGO) build process, resulting in faster binaries.
 - Compiler flags set for aggressive optimisation.
-- Aggressive inlining of small or rarely repeated code, avoiding function call overhead.
+- Aggressive inlining of small, often invoked and rarely repeated code, avoiding function call overhead.

 The software comes complete with the ability to produce its own latency distribution performance metrics analysis: